Braves vs. Rockies Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (10-4) will take to the mound for the Braves and make his 26th start of the season.
+- The Braves will send Charlie Morton (13-10) to the mound for his 26th start this season.

 |Opponent